Aerozine/EM-Wave/README.md

 ## Detailed view

-The answer to the question, along with the related graph and discussion, can be found in the wiki section of this page.
+The answer to the question, along with the related graph and discussion, can be found in the [Project Wiki](../../wikis/home) section of this page.
 Please refer to the wiki for complete explanations, visual data, and additional context